hastaka/proto-takehome/README.md

       GET /tasks/:id after deletion
       Confirms that fetching a deleted task returns a 404 Not Found.

+### ProjectService Unit Tests
+- create()

+      Successfully creates and saves a project.
+      Throws BadRequestException if saving the project fails.

+- findAll()

+      Returns all projects successfully.
+      Throws InternalServerErrorException if fetching projects fails.

+- findOne(id)

+      Returns a project by ID if found.
+      Throws NotFoundException if the project does not exist.
+      Throws InternalServerErrorException on other errors.

+- findOneTasks(id)

+      Returns the list of tasks for a given project.
+      Throws NotFoundException if the project is not found.
+      Throws InternalServerErrorException on other errors.

+- update(id, dto)

+      Successfully updates a project.
+      Throws NotFoundException if the project to update does not exist.
+      Throws BadRequestException on other update errors.

+- remove(id)

+      Successfully deletes a project.
+      Throws NotFoundException if the project to delete does not exist.
+      Throws InternalServerErrorException on other deletion errors.

+### TaskService Unit Tests

+- create()

+      Successfully creates and saves a task when the associated project exists.
+      Throws NotFoundException if the project specified in project_id does not exist.
+      Throws BadRequestException on other errors during creation.

+- findAll()

+      Returns all tasks successfully.
+      Throws InternalServerErrorException if fetching tasks fails.

+- findOne(id)

+      Returns a task by ID if found.
+      Throws NotFoundException if the task is not found.
+      Throws InternalServerErrorException on other errors.

+- update(id, updateDto)

+      Successfully updates a task.
+      Throws NotFoundException if no task was updated (task not found).
+      Throws BadRequestException on other errors during update.

+- remove(id)

+      Successfully deletes a task.
+      Throws NotFoundException if no task was deleted (task not found).
+      Throws InternalServerErrorException on other errors during deletion.

 ## 📦 NPM run Scripts